Free tools for creating webpages

 From text processing with HTML saving to online editors, solutions are various!

 From the creator of NVU, BlueGriffon has a WYSIWYG ability like dreamweaver.
-In fact, the Gecko rendering engine is built into the software to present the pages as does Firefox.
+In fact, the Gecko rendering engine is built into the software to display the pages like a browser.

 The software offers the rare ability also provided by Dreamweaver to switch between the view and the source code while keeping the position of the cursor in the document.

 But it also has its flaws.
 Loading a page for instance is rather tedious and accumulates unnecessary steps.
-When using PHP files, you have to select this option every time you load a new file, and one wonders why.
+When using PHP files, you have to select this option every time you load a new file, and I wonder why.

 After Dreamweaver, Visual Web Developer Express is the most comprehensive HTML editor.
 Manages style sheets, using of a database, multiple views.
 When you select a part of text in design mode and switch to HTML source display you remain at the selected part contrary to what happens with Kompozer.